microsoft/azuredatastudio/extensions/notebook/README.md

 Welcome to the Notebook extension for Azure Data Studio!
 This extension supports core notebook functionality including configuration settings, actions such as New / Open Notebook, and more.

+## Books in Azure Data Studio

+The Notebook extension also adds support for Jupyter Books in Azure Data Studio.

+Download sample book https://github.com/jupyter/jupyter-book and open folder in Azure Data Studio to get started.

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.